cms-patatrack/patatune/README.md

 ## Example

-Currently the package provides the `patatune` module that defines an optimization algorithm: `MOPSO`. patatune relies on a few helper classes to handle configuration and the objective functions.
+Currently the package provides the `patatune` module that defines an optimization algorithm: `MOPSO`.
+PATATUNE relies on a few helper classes to handle configuration and the objective functions.
 To use this module in your Python projects:

 1. Import the required modules: